High school notebook: Cross country qualifiers filling the state field

 Because of the need to mitigate race size during the pandemic, qualifying for the cross country state championship meets at Saxl Park in Bangor is being done at the conference level this fall.

 The Western Maine Conference held its qualifiers at two different sites on Wednesday.
-In both cases, the top two teams and top two individuals from nonqualifying teams advanced to the state meets, when the boys will race on Nov.
+Three Class B teams, two Class C teams and the top two individuals from nonqualifying teams in each race advanced to the state meets, when the boys will race on Nov.
 11 and the girls on Nov.
 14

 At the Class B qualifier in Freeport, the Greely boys won with 38 points, led by overall winner Sam Wilson, who edged Freeport’s Martin Horne by less than a second.
 Greely had four runners in the top 10, including Leif Harvey in third.
 Cape Elizabeth placed second (58 points) with Vaughn Lindenau and Owen Patry finishing fourth and fifth.
+Yarmouth was third with 96 points.
 Poland’s Jake Twigg earned the second individual slot, placing sixth.

 In Class B girls, four teams finished within six points.
-Cape Elizabeth (62) and Yarmouth (64) advanced.
-Freeport (66) and Greely (68) just missed.
+Cape Elizabeth (62), Yarmouth (64), and Freeport (66) advanced.
+Greely (68) just missed.
 Cape freshman Hadley Mahoney won the race, 27 seconds ahead of Maddie Marston of Yarmouth.
 Alana Natulak of Fryeburg Academy (third) and Abby Irish of Greely (fourth) were the individual qualifiers.

 Maine Coast Waldorf won both the boys’ and girls’ WMC Class C races in Cumberland, with Waynflete finishing second in each.
 In the girls’ race, three-time Class C champion Olivia Reynolds of MCW rolled to the win by 1 minute, 34 seconds over teammate Maeve Woodruff.
 In the boys’ race, William Levasseur of St. Dominic won the race, followed by Levi Lilienthal of Waynflete.
 The next four finishers were from Maine Coast Waldorf, led by John Miles Muentener.
 Individual qualifiers were Kiara Audette of Traip Academy and Sarah Brown of St. Dom’s in the girls’ race and Levasseur and Chris Hamblett of North Yarmouth Academy for the boys.

-Note: UPDATE: This story was corrected at 11:45 a.m. on Oct.
-29 to show that three Class B boys’ teams and three Class B girls’ teams from the Western Maine Conference advance to the state cross country championships.